 - Duty cycles

-System Configuration and Layout
+System Setup and Arrangement

 Engineers determine how components interact: